 Are we inspiring children in schools at the moment?
 Exam pressure can be a weekly experience for some children in schools.
-From weekly time-tables test to SATS.
-How do these effect our children?
-Some children can flourish in this environment and others can’t.
+From weekly time-tables tests to SATS.
+How do this approach affect our children?
+Some children can flourish in this environment, but to what cost; Whilst others simply don’t.
 Does it say anything about their intelligence?
-I don’t think so.
 How does your child cope with being in the bottom set or table at such an early age?
 Does it motivate him/her to improve or can it be a bit debilitating?

 Does this intense approach to learning and remembering facts for exams foster and environment for learning, exploring different subjects that your child may be interested in exploring as they grow older.